How to stop cats from scratching the furniture: A vet’s guide

 From reading this list, you might already know which of these is upsetting your cat.
 If you don’t, talk to your vet or to a feline behaviorist about your set-up to see if they have any ideas.

-Getting the scratching post right – what kind of scratching post is best?
+What kind of scratching post is best?

 The most common reasons why a cat might be scratching your sofa rather than their scratching post is simply that they don’t like the post, it’s not in the right place, or they can’t get to it easily.

-When buying a scratching post for your cat, you need one that’s tall enough for your cat to stand and stretch when scratching – about 90cm is the minimum for an average-sized cat, but large breeds may need even taller.
 It should also be sturdy – a wobbly post will make your cat worried about using it.
 A cat tree is a favorite option for many cats.
-Whilst horizontal pads may be preferred by kittens and some adult cats, most cats prefer a post.
+Whilst horizontal pads may be preferred by kittens and some adult cats, most cats prefer a post, according to the Journal of Feline Medicine and Surgery.

 The various materials for scratching posts can get confusing.
-Studies have suggested that rope (sisal) appears to be favored by most cats – but older cats may prefer carpet.
+Studies have suggested that rope (sisal) appears to be favored by most cats, but older cats may prefer carpet.
 If in doubt, get several and see which your pet prefers – this is one of the best ways to reduce inappropriate scratching in the home.
 You can even try making your own DIY cat scratching posts.

 Now think about where it’s placed.
 Since your cat is leaving a visual and scent signal for other cats, they need the post to be in a strategically useful position, such as near sleeping places, doors, and windows.
 If it’s hidden away at the top of the house where nobody can see it, it’s likely they will use something that’s more visible.
 If in doubt, place the post near where they have been scratching already or spread several around.

-Dealing with household stress
+How to deal with household stress

-On the whole, cats are less likely to scratch inappropriately as they age.
-However, if they have never been much of a scratcher but have just started, think about whether stress could be a factor.
 Cats who are stressed by changes in their environment may urinate in unusual places, start spraying, or scratch furniture as a way of re-establishing their territory.
 Not sure what could be upsetting your cat?
 Here are some possibilities:

 - New pet or family member in the house

-- New cat in the neighborhood – even if your cat doesn’t go out they can bully them through the windows
+- New cat in the neighborhood – even if your cat doesn’t go out, they can bully them through the windows

 - New furniture or furniture has been moved